Skip to content

 Online contract signing: A complete guide

 Signing contracts the traditional way, with pen and paper (or even PDF), can be incredibly slow and tedious.
-If you’re still using these outdated methods, it’s high time you experienced the joys of online contract signing.
+If you’re still using these outdated methods, it’s high time you experienced the joys of signing contracts online.
 Not only is it a more efficient method, but it also provides more security.

 Online contract signing involves signing using a digital signature or electronic signature (e-signature).
 These two terms should not be confused though.
 Essentially, you should think of a digital signature as the technique by which the signature is applied and electronic signatures as the type of signature.